 * * * * * * *

 Mark Yacano is a recognized innovator in the delivery of legal services.
 During his 25 years in the legal and business worlds, Mark has been a trusted advisor to corporate law departments working with corporate counsel on both business and legal strategy.
-As the Global Practice Leader, Managed Legal Services at Major, Lindsey & Africa, Mark and his team work with clients to develop outsourced talent solutions that allow them to reduce their legal fees while improving the quality of the services provided, create an environment that fosters employee career development and allow more effective use of their financial resources.
+It is his mission to help implement solutions that allow clients to improve the quality of the services provided, create an environment that fosters employee career development and allow more effective use of their financial resources.